 If there's one word that symbolizes Paris, it is gastronomy.
 The French, always appreciative of the finer things in life, have a unique tradition of famous restaurants and great chefs.
 If you really love good food, you'll find true happiness here.
 The latest, most fashionable restaurants mix innovation with traditional culinary techniques to serve classic French cuisine that's full of unexpected flavors.
 The cafe-restaurants, which are the pride of Paris, fit into the gastronomic landscape better than ever, with their beautifully presented and affordable food.
 Paris, always so cosmopolitan, has also been enriched by exotic cuisines from the four corners of the earth.

 In Paris, fine dining and great feasts (lasting up to three hours) are sacred, and the chefs in the most famous restaurants have turned their cuisine into a real art form.
 Paris features some of the most highly-praised restaurants and world-acclaimed chefs by International food critics, including the first arrondissement's Grand Vefour .
 Some other fine dining options can also be found in prestigious hotels, like Restaurant Le Meurice in the Meurice hotel.
 Combining touches of originality in both the food and design, the establishments of the Costes brothers are not to be missed.
-Cafe Costes was the first to set the trend a couple of years ago.
+Cafe Costes was the first to set the trend quite a few years ago now.
 Highly popular during cocktail hours, notably among the business crowd, Fumoir is a comfortable lounge with leather coaches and an upscale restaurant, serving elaborate, traditional French food.
 The Pharamond , offers an extraordinary setting and a meal to match: its decor dates from 1832, proof, if any were needed, that Paris' tradition of exceptional gastronomy is still going strong.

 If you're looking for pastries, the oldest pâtisserie in Paris is Pâtisserie Stohrer , carrying deserts and sweets fit for a queen.
 A bustling area for Sunday brunch is on Rue Montorgueil, notably Au Rocher de Cancale , which is completely packed after noon.